Skip to content

 KALIACT ANCHETA et Associs Listed by qilin Ransomware Group

-On June 29, 2026, the qilin ransomware group added KALIACT ANCHETA et Associs to its public leak site, confirming that internal files had been exfiltrated from the law firm during a ransomware attack.
+On June 29, 2026, the qilin ransomware group added KALIACT ANCHETA et Associs to its public leak site, claiming that internal files had been exfiltrated from the law firm during a ransomware attack.

 Public reporting indicates the firm’s data appeared on the qilin leak portal hosted on an onion address.
 The listing states that attackers successfully exfiltrated internal files before encrypting systems or disrupting operations.
 No exact victim count or list of specific documents has been published on the leak site.
 Available reporting describes the exposure as “internal files,” a broad category that can include contracts, client correspondence, billing records, and employee information.
 The deadline for any extortion payment, if one was issued privately, is not visible in the public listing.